 To some extent Channel Four is as much a cultural toll gate as BBC Scotland.
 It claims to be short of cash – insiders in the know say that is false, contrived to convince Westminster to allot it more capital.

 In its plodding way STV is a non-starter for the freelance producer, writer or director.
 It too is dependent for its schedules on other broadcasters.
 Against all competition rules it has been allowed to gobble up smaller Scottish broadcasters, such as Grampian Television, reducing opportunities even more.
-It does, however, get a feather in its cap for making its nightly news UK-international inclusive, stealing a march from BBC Scotland that refused the idea outright and still does.
+It does, however, get a feather in its cap for making its nightly news UK-international inclusive, stealing a march from BBC Scotland that refused the idea outright.